TheGeekOnSkates/cheese/notes.md

 Of course then we're bordering on something useful, so probably not gonna happen, but still cool to think about if it did... how about:

 * A way to send data to / read data from files
+* Input!
+How could I have forgotten that!
+(Thank you, Johnny 5) :D
+* And while we're at it, what about printing strings?
+Right now, Cheese can only print numbers.
+* While we're at it, what about floats?
+Forth uses a lot of fixed-point (which really does make a lot of sense) but why make users math that hard? :D
 * Maybe another set of instructions for sound?
+Reading joysticks?

 Might make for some cheesy games. :D